Cal-CS-61A-Staff/oh-queue/README.md

     ./manage.py server

 5. Point your browser to http://localhost:5000.
+(This might take a while.)

 ## Deployment